Inline hockey: Street hockey

 Some forms of street hockey use inline skates in pick-up games on streets or parking lots.
 Street hockey tends to have very relaxed rules, as any pickup street game or sport would have.

 Blind inline hockey

-Blind inline hockey is also played by athletes who are totally blind or visually impaired.
+Blind inline hockey, also known as Sonic Hockey, is also played by athletes who are totally blind or visually impaired.
 Sighted players can also play, as all players must play while wearing opaque goggles, making all play sightless and "evening the playing field."
 The blind game is best played on a regulation inline surface with two orienting, tactile zone lines, each 60 feet from the goal line.
 Either 5v5 or 4v4 skaters, each plus goalies, are both good games.

 The puck and goals each have a sounding device that enable the players to hear the puck and orient themselves to direction on the playing surface.
 The players constantly communicate to their teammates regarding their actions and positions on the floor enabling teamwork and playmaking.
 A sighted referee directs stoppages and restarts.
 All usual hockey rules apply to blind play.